somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

 Note: Gamma in these equations can represent greediness.
 If gamma is 0 the Q-value becomes a weighted sum of the rewards.
 In our example the Q_value(S_1, a_0) would just be .70(5 reward) if gamma was 0.
-That means we don't care if an action gets us killed, as long as we get the largest instanenous reward between all the other actions.
-Alernatively, the higher gamma is, the more we consider our future prospects.
+That means we don't care if an action gets us killed, as long as we get the largest instantaneous reward between all the other actions.
+Alternatively, the higher gamma is, the more we consider our future prospects.
 I keep gamma at .99 for this project.

 Now that we can quantify states and actions, we can run an algorithm called [Value Iteration][valueit] to determine the optimal state values: